tkim602/CodeCoach/docs/STORE_LISTING.md

 - 알고리즘 공부

 Do not keyword-stuff these phrases into the listing.
 Use them naturally where they accurately describe the product.

-## Initial growth target

-The first milestone is 100 active users, not merely 100 cumulative installs.
-Chrome Web Store ranking also considers quality signals such as ratings and downloads relative to uninstalls, so acquisition should prioritize users who actually practice coding interviews rather than broad low-intent traffic.

-Suggested first-100 distribution mix:

-- 25–35 users: Georgia Tech / CS student communities and personal network
-- 20–30 users: Korean coding-test communities using Programmers
-- 15–25 users: Reddit / LeetCode / interview-prep communities where self-promotion is allowed
-- 10–20 users: GitHub, portfolio, LinkedIn, and developer social posts
-- remainder: organic Chrome Web Store + Google search from the landing pages

-Ask for reviews only after users have successfully used the extension.
-Do not incentivize ratings.